-- Notify others in your area. - Wear personal protective equipment before cleaning spill (goggles, gloves, etc.). - Ventilate the room if possible. - Spread absorbent material on and around the spill to absorb the chemical. - Attempt to prevent chemicals from entering sinks, floor drains, storm drains. - Sweep the absorbed spill from the outside toward the middle.
-Place in plastic bag, seal and place in appropriate container. - Wash contaminated area with soapy water.
+- Notify others in your area. - Wear personal protective equipment before cleaning spill (goggles, gloves, etc). - Ventilate the room if possible. - Spread absorbent material on and around the spill to absorb the chemical. - Attempt to prevent chemicals from entering sinks, floor drains, storm drains. - Sweep the absorbed spill from the outside toward the middle.
+Place in plastic bag, seal and place in appropriate container. - Wash contaminated area with soapy water - Notify OEHS at 862-4041 (8am 5 pm).